This page walks you through the steps to create a new project and automatically generate a basic model from your database.

 manage_modelspermission, admins can limit their access to certain connections by limiting the developers to particular model sets and limiting the connections allowed for those models.

-For developers that have the
+For developers who have the

 manage_models permission, Looker allows them to run queries on an unconfigured model in Development Mode.
 Looker does this by searching projects for a model with that name.
 The first model it finds with that name is used to run the query.